Here are questions to help with that process:

 - What do your direct reports need more from you--less from you?

-- Where could you use help in order to better carry out your responsibilities?
+- Where could you use help to better carry out your responsibilities?
 Who will help you?

 - Do you have any immediate concerns about your organization?
 If so, what are they?